 We went inside and met with 2 detectives, CPS, the Medical Examiner, and several victim’s advocates.
-They start by telling us that 2 people in the daycare did CPR until the paramedics arrived and they took over but it was too late.
+They started by telling us that 2 adults in the daycare did CPR until the paramedics arrived and they took over but it was too late.
 They then started asking us questions like, “Does she sleep with a blanket?”
 “Does she have any health issues?”
 “Has she experienced and trauma lately?”
-This whole time I kept asking when I can see Haddie.
+This whole time I kept asking them when I can see Haddie.
 They informed me that I could not see her and she was being transported to Blodgett for an autopsy.
 She was a healthy, happy 9 month old baby.
 They had no answers for us and we were just supposed to go home.
 How do you go home with out your child?

 Haddie suffocated on a blanket that was never supposed to be in her crib or near it.
 She was left alone for 3 hours without being checked on once.
-Haddie had been gone for an hour before anyone checked on her.
+Haddie had been gone for an hour before anyone found her.

 Haddie was 4 days shy of being 10 months old.
 At this point she was crawling, standing up, and almost walking by herself.
 So I was shocked to find out that she suffocated on a blanket.
 In fact I didn’t believe it when they told me.
 Until the CPS worker who was on the scene that day came to my house and told me the details of how Haddie was found.
 The blanket she suffocated on was a thick comforter blanket.
 It had been draped over a crib next to the pack and play that she was sleeping in.
 It was with-in her reach she just wanted to cuddle.
 She was found with the blanket wrapped around her head.